shetabit/multipay/README.md

 ```

 ## Local driver
-`Local` driver can simulate payment flow of real gateway.
+`Local` driver can simulate payment flow of a real gateway for development purpose.

 Payment can be initiated like any other driver